confenni/DonateSmartContract/README.md

 ## Running the server

-The server can running if you type and enter
+The server can run if you type and enter

 ```bash
 node scripts/index.js